Pixel-Master/File-Find/README.md

 - `FF_Search.py` - This file contains the code for the search engine

 - `FF_Files.py` - This file contains File operations and global variables

+- `FF_Compare.py` - This file contains the code for the 'Compare Search' feature

 - `build.py` - Build script, requires py2app installed.
 See [here](#building-file-findapp)